Hawaii Employers' Mutual Insurance Company Data Breach

 - What's Going On?

-- Attorneys need to hear from people who may have been affected by the reported HEMIC data breach as they investigate whether a class action lawsuit can be filed.
+- Attorneys need to hear from people who were affected by the HEMIC data breach as they investigate whether a class action lawsuit can be filed.

 - What You Can Do

-- If you believe your information may have been compromised in the possible HEMIC data breach, fill out the form on this page to learn more about the investigation and how you can help.
+- If you believe your information was compromised in the HEMIC data breach, fill out the form on this page to learn more about the investigation and how you can help.

 - Does This Cost Anything?